Sanyam-Agrawal/Shell/README.md

 # Shell

-###Ideas for Improvements
+### Ideas for Improvements
-1. `cd` command
-2. `history` command
+1. `history` command
-3. Quotation and Escapes
+2. Quotation and Escapes
-4. Semicolons for multiple commands in one line
+3. Semicolons for multiple commands in one line